MicrosoftDocs/powerapps-docs/articles/functions/function-language.md

 ### Localization table ###

-A simple approach to localization is to create an Excel spreadsheet mapping an author defined **TextID** to an appropriate text string based on the user's language.
+A simple approach to localization is to create an Excel spreadsheet mapping an author defined **TextID** to a translated text for the user's language.
 Although you could use a collection or any other data source for this table, we chose Excel because it is easy to edit and manage outside of the app by translators.

 1. Create the following table in Excel: